alex-las/SysJaky_N/Docs/pohoda-xml-configuration.md

 - `ExportWorkerBatchSize` – Maximum number of jobs processed in a single run.
 - `MaxRetryAttempts` – Maximum number of retries per job.
 - `RetryBaseDelay` / `RetryMaxDelay` – Exponential backoff configuration for retries.
+- `ExportDirectory` – Target directory for locally generated exports when the integration is disabled (defaults to `/temp`).

 ## Local development